 Visiting the Alsatian Christmas markets has long been on my list, but the frigid temperatures and my fear of large crowds instilled in me after the string of terrorist attacks in France have deterred me from going.
 Alsace will always, however, be cold in December and crowds will always flock to these Christmas markets as they have been since the Middle Ages.
 So no better time than now, right?
 The week before Christmas, I spent the weekend visiting three villages and Strasbourg, which is home to the first Christmas market in France.

-During my first trip to Alsace, I had stayed at an Alsatian woman’s bed and breakfast in Colmar.
+During my first trip to Alsace a few years ago, I had stayed at an Alsatian woman’s bed and breakfast in Colmar.
 She comes from a long line of Alsatians, whose lineage can be traced back several hundred years.
 Fiercely proud of her region’s cultural heritage, she freely shared her abundant knowledge about it with us.
 She had highly recommended coming back during the holidays to experience the unique Alsatian Christmas magic and the region’s renowned Christmas markets.
-Particularly, Colmar’s markets were here favorites because they have retained their authenticity and are less commercialized than those of the other cities and villages.
+Particularly, Colmar’s markets were her favorites because they have retained their authenticity and are less commercialized than those of the other cities and villages.

 As soon as you set foot into the village, there’s no escaping the effervescent Christmas magic.
 They bring the holiday cheer by adorning every inch of their streets with the most enchanting decorations and lights.
 The spicy aroma of warm mulled wine permeates the air, while chalets occupied by artisan food makers share their creations, including gingerbread, Munster cheese, dried sausage, foie gras, tartiflette, choucroute garnie (sauerkraut garnished with meats), manala (a regional brioche shaped like a gingerbread man), breztels, etc.